Macrix/procontel.sdk/README.md

 <div id='id-builder-blocks-ihandler'/>

 * ### IHandler

-<b>IHandler</b> is common communication interface which provide receiving data from another endpoint.
-We can filter incoming messages by implement method `CanHandle`.
+`IHandler` is common communication interface which provide receiving data from another endpoint.
+We can filter incoming messages by implement method `IHandler.CanHandle`.
 Asynchronous method `HandleAsync` is responsible for processing data. <b>This execution is a blocking call (synchronous).</b> No execution will take place on the current thread until current processing returns some acknowledgement. <b>We will not process new messages until the current processing is completed.</b>
 We support few acknowledgement types : Ack, Retry, Reject.
 Handler implementation has to return acknowledgement (mandatory), but sender can ignore it (obligatory).

 ```csharp
   [EndpointMetadata(Name = "Handler", SupportedRoles = SupportedRoles.Subscriber)]
   public class HandlerEndpoint : IHandler